androiddevnotesforks/Nozzle/README.md

 # Nozzle

-Nozzle is a Twitter-like nostr client for Android.
+Nozzle is a lightweight nostr client for Android.

 ## State